marrow/cinje/README.rst

 It's a word from the constructed language `Lojban <http://www.lojban.org/>`_.
 A combination of Hindi "śikana", English "wrinkle", and Chinese "zhé".
 It translates as "is a wrinkle/crease/fold [shape] in".
 It's also a Hungarian noun representing the posessive third-person singular form of "cin", meaning "tin".
 The "c" makes a "sh" sound, the "j" makes a "jy" sound almost like the "is" in "vision".
+Correct use does not capitalize the name.

 1.2 Rationale and Goals
 -----------------------